 Fifty-four years ago tonight, Grateful Dead set up shop at the Electric Theater in Chicago, IL for a thrilling two-set performance in The Windy City.
 Parts of the show would ultimately go on to be officially released as the 26th edition of the Dick’s Picks live album series, and after listening to the concert from start to finish, fans will understand why.

-The performance that night came just a few months prior to the release of Aoxomoxoa, although the band made sure to include nearly all of the songs from the then-forthcoming album into the two sets, including “Dupree’s Diamond Blues”, “Mountains of the Moon”, “St. Stephen”, “Doin’ That Rag”, “China Cat Sunflower “, and “What’s Become of the Baby”.
-The first half performance also heard Ron “Pigpen” McKernan throwing in some additional verses into his performance of “It Hurts Me Too”.
+The performance that night came just a few months prior to the release of Aoxomoxoa, although the band made sure to include nearly all of the songs from the then-forthcoming album into the two sets, including “Dupree’s Diamond Blues”, “Mountains of the Moon”, “St. Stephen”, “Doin’ That Rag”, “China Cat Sunflower “, and—interestingly—a tape recording of “What’s Become of the Baby” played over the PA during “Feedback”.
+The first half of the single-set show also heard Ron “Pigpen” McKernan throwing in some additional verses into his performance of “It Hurts Me Too”.

 Fans can relive the performance that night via the fan-recorded audio below.

 Grateful Dead – Electric Theater – Chicago, IL – 4/26/1969

 Fans can also head to Spotify to hear a portion of the show’s recordings featuring on Dick’s Picks Vol. 26.

 Grateful Dead – Dick’s Picks Vol. 26: 4/26/69 Electric Theater, Chicago, IL 4/27/69 Labor Temple Minneapolis, MN